FormerLurker/ArcWelderLib/readme.md

 The resulting console application is located in `build/ArcWelderConsole/`.
 You might want to create the build directory out of the repository, or make `git` ignore it, to avoid a dirty tree.

-## Arc Welder Console Application
+## ArcWelder Console Application

-This is a multiplatform console application that can be used to run the Arc Welder algorithm from a command prompt.
+This is a multiplatform console application that can be used to run the ArcWelder algorithm from a command prompt.
 Binaries are available for Windows, Linux, Raspbian, and MacOs.
 See the [installation][#installation] section for information on how to download the console application.

-### Running Arc Welder Console
+### Running ArcWelder Console

 Once ArcWelder (or ArcWelder.exe for Windows) is downloaded and copied to your machine, you can execute it in the following form: